 Do Continue to Follow Public Health Guidelines

-Since you could get re-infected, the Centers for Disease Control and Prevention (CDC) recommends that you continue to take precautions to prevent catching or spreading the virus.
+Because you could get reinfected, the CDC recommends that you continue to take precautions to prevent catching or spreading the virus.

 With a positive antibody test, "I don't think you can go very much beyond saying you've got antibodies at the moment.
 We don't really know what that means, so please don't put yourself at risk," Deeks says.